biometryhub/IBS_conference/content/talks.md

           </tr>
           <tr class="out budgets 4collapsed collapse multi-collapse" aria-expanded="false" style="height: 0px;">
           <td colspan="4">
          This simulation study is motivated by the challenges of the analysis of field indices, like Harvest Index and Nutrient Use Efficiencies, in agriculture research.
 The index data we are interested in represents the quotient of two positively correlated random variables, X/(X+Y), but is only observed as a single index variate, Z. Based on the analysis of that index, important decisions are made about the ranking of agronomic factors and conditions.
 In this study, we are concerned with probability models for such indices, considering and contrasting several choices for X and Y. The choices include: normal, Beta and log-normal distributions, as well as mixtures of either Beta or log-normal.
-We demonstrate that the mixture of log-normal provides an identifiable and flexible model. <br>
+We demonstrate that the mixture of log-normal provides an identifiable and flexible model. <br><br>
           </td>
           </tr>
           <tr class="clickable" data-toggle="collapse" id="5" data-target=".5collapsed">